Flipper-Community/flipper-community-wiki/flip-wiki/docs/mifareclassic.md

 Even if you have all of the keys and try to emulate your card, you may find the reader still does not accept the emulated card (<https://flp.wiki/nfc/mfc/emulation/>).
 This is often a timing issue (slow emulation on the Flipper Zero).
 You have three options:

 * Update your Flipper Zero to the latest firmware (0.94.0 or above).
 Flipper Devices rewrote the NFC stack, which improved MIFARE Classic dictionary attacks and emulation.
-Be aware that FlipperNested does not yet support any firmware above 0.93.0.
 * Purchase a special kind of MIFARE Classic card called a magic card to clone the data onto a physical card.
 Magic cards are more likely to be recognized by the card reader, however some readers may be programmed to detect magic cards.
 To find shops to purchase magic cards from, search for the magic card you need (ensure the listing mentions the term "UID changeable"):
     - 4 byte UID (e.g. `AA BB CC DD`): Gen1a Magic Card (💲), Gen2 Magic Card - 4 byte UID variant (💲💲)
     - 7 byte UID (e.g. `AA BB CC DD EE FF 00`): Gen2 Magic Card - 7 byte UID variant (💲💲), Gen4/Ultimate Magic Card (💲💲💲)

     Follow the official guide to write the card data to a magic card: (<https://docs.flipper.net/nfc/magic-cards>).
-* If you have a spare identical MIFARE Classic card (1K for 1K, 4K for 4K, EV1 for EV1, etc.), have all of the keys to the spare card, and the access conditions on the spare card allow: you can duplicate the data from the initial card to the spare card and it could possibly work (if the reader is indifferent to the UID of the card, and the keys are *diversified* - you will need the diversified keys from the reader using Mfkey32/KDF if they are not already present on the card). ⚠️ IMPORTANT: Save the data stored on the spare card before overwriting it, otherwise it will be irrecoverably erased.
+* If you have a spare identical MIFARE Classic card (1K for 1K, 4K for 4K, EV1 for EV1, etc.), have all of the keys to the spare card, and the access conditions on the spare card allow: you can duplicate the data from the initial card to the spare card and it could possibly work (if the reader is indifferent to the UID of the card, and if the keys are *diversified* - you will need the diversified keys from the reader using Mfkey32/KDF provided they are not already present on the card). ⚠️ IMPORTANT: Save the data stored on the spare card before overwriting it, otherwise it will be irrecoverably erased.
 This is less reliable than using a magic card, but an option if you are unable to obtain a magic card.